Raid Data Recovery

 The reason why harddiskdokter.nl is a good choice in raid data recovery is because there is a whole team of raid recovery and server recovery specialists available.
 This team of experts has access to knowledge of generally accepted research results, which makes us professionals.
 The raid data recovery team has knowledge of terrabyte servers that are used, for example, in large financial institutions.

 That is why we can offer you the following: NO CURE NO PAY!
 No costs for you if it appears that your raid array server can not be restored.
 A fixed amount regardless of the time needed to recover the data.
 We work until the data recovery is successful.
 If there is physical damage to the hard disk, it is restored in a highly controlled room (only clean room class 1000, class 100 and class 10 are used).
 The time required for a standard recovery is 4 to 14 working days.
 Express recovery is also possible and 2 takes up to 5 working days.
 The exact time depends on the state in which the system is located.
 The hard disk doctor is familiar with the following data recovery; Damaged or broken raid constructions; damaged striping; raid controller failure; formatted raid drive; software or operating system problems; Failure of read head or motor"> Ticking hard disk; not accessible hard disk; damaged partition; rebuild raid failure; the system does not start due to missing operating system; raid device not ready report; inaccessible boot device; formatted with fdisk; partly mounted drives; NTLDR is missing; failure of 1 or more raid set drives; corrupt parity / data drive; accidental or intentionally deleted partitions; raid controller failure; replace the wrong hard disk or media.
 RAID (redundant array of independent discs) is a concept in storage technology that provides better protection against not being able to access data and data loss than conventional hard drives.
 In theory, these systems can function for one hundred to one thousand years without loss of data.
 Raid has a better performance when reading and writing on the system compared to conventional hard disks.
 The raid concept was developed in 1987 by a group of students.
 Their knowledge contributed to 5 raid systems, each qualifying a different level of safety and performance.
 3 systems of the original project have proved commercially attractive.
 Level 1, level 3 and level 5.
 Level 0 divides the data on 2 hard disks (striping).
 It promotes the transmission of data with 50 percent.
 Level 1 uses mirroring.
 This means that the data on 2 hard disks is described identically, so that a copy of the original is created.
 The disadvantage is that 2 times the space is needed to store data.
 Level 3 and level 5 make better use of the capacity of the hard disks than level 1 and combine striping and mirroring on multiple hard disks.
 There are even more advantages of a raid system.
 Raid contributes to the data being evenly distributed on the hard disks.
-It prevents the hard disks from becoming too hot due to insufficient cooling in connection with a maximum performance, which in short means that the lifetime of the hard disks is prolonged.
+It prevents the hard disks from getting too hot due to insufficient cooling in connection with a maximum performance, which in short means that the lifetime of the hard disks is extended.

 Description of raid 0